Funded by Erasmus+, the project aims to:

 - Share good practice, initially between collaborators and subsequently to an international audience of dance artists and teachers in community, education and professional settings

-- Raise the profile and skills of dancers with additional learning support needs across Europe
+- Raise the profile and skills of learning disabled dancers across Europe

 Input and support from a dance science perspective will be provided by the University of Edinburgh and the University of Leeds will evaluate the impact of the project.
 This will ensure the new practice developed will be underpinned by academic research.